Hank Paulson, founder

 They also established secret camps and training programs to strengthen the Church.
 EEBM teams encouraged and supported believers, who were enduring intense persecution.
 Greetings and help from brothers and sisters in Christ an ocean away helped these Eastern European believers immeasurably; helping them know that the Body of Christ extended all over the globe and that they were not alone.

 In 1989, when the Wall fell and freedom was restored, those with whom Paulson had forged relationships told him the ministry was needed then more than ever to provide vision, materials, and training for churches to help them grow and adapt to the many changes in their new post-Communist world.

 In response, a new phase of the ministry emerged.
 It was built upon the solid foundation of two decades of relationship-building and trust.
 At this point, the ministry’s name was changed to New Hope and within a short period of time, equipping and publishing ministries were launched in seven of the former Communist countries.

 A new beginning...

-In 2011 Paulson and a proven team of coworkers, began a new ministry called 4D Ministries, with as its aim, not only to help New Hope teams in Eastern Europe, but also other indigenous ministries and networks of churches, taking partnerships and empowering nationals to an even higher level.
+In 2011, Paulson and a proven team of coworkers began a new ministry called 4D Ministries.
+Its aim is not only to help New Hope teams in Eastern Europe, but also other indigenous ministries and networks of churches, taking partnerships and empowering nationals to an even higher level.